Nature Summer Camp Staff

 Julie Cozine (She/Her)

-Julie is excited for her first year as a Nature Summer Camp counselor following years as a junior counselor, counselor in training, and camper herself here at the Hitchcock Center!
+Julie is excited for her second year as a Nature Summer Camp counselor, following years as a junior counselor, counselor in training, and camper herself here at the Hitchcock Center!
 Julie has also assisted with the Nature Play Afterschool Program for several years.
-With a love for the outdoors from an early age, she is now pursuing a degree in environmental science.
+With a love for the outdoors from an early age, she is now pursuing a degree in environmental science at the University of Maine at Farmington.
 Julie enjoys going on long hikes, camping, tending her garden, creating art, and playing softball in her spare time.
 She looks forward to sharing her love of nature with this year’s campers.

 Scout is excited to join the Hitchcock Center for their first year this summer.
 Scout has worked as a counselor at several summer camps, and last year was a nature counselor who enthusiastically led hikes and taught campers about wildlife and plants.
 They just graduated with a history degree at UMass Amherst, and are returning to complete a master’s program in education.
 Scout’s favorite past times include wandering the woods, drawing, playing guitar, and caring for their spoiled bunny.